 Wind Tunnels

 The University of Michigan Department of Aerospace Engineering can boast among its many resources ten wind tunnels for instructional and research work.
-These tunnels are run by the Aerodynamics and Propulsion, which consists of a closely integrated group of professors, technicians and students within the Aerospace Department.
+These tunnels are run by the Aerodynamics and Propulsion team, which consists of a closely integrated group of professors, technicians and students within the Aerospace Department.

 The function of this group is to conduct experimental and theoretical research, teach lecture and lab courses, and to guide PhD theses.
 The research interests of the group include a wide range of fluid dynamic, combustion and propulsion problems, much of which is based on wind tunnel experimentation.
 Below is a list of the wind tunnel facilities that the department offers.